Goose-Of-War/tkinter-minesweeper/README.md

 Umm, in a way, yes, and in a way, no. It's a bit different from the older versions in a few ways:
 - This one is waaaay more user friendly.
 (No, the cat didn't sleep on the keyboard.
 That's how readable it has become now.)
 - Using a proper dictionary with well-defined storage systems rather than a list with nested lists and sloppily written code.
+- Easier to update stuff rather just cooking up a new variable as a fix for a bug.

 Depending on how I perform, more will be added.
 Meanwhile, onto the similarities.
 This time again, I will be using `tkinter`, with some other libraries and packages like `random` or any other thing I think might be needed.
 I'll be working with a grid again.
 (I mean... the game itself is a grid.
 What'd you expect?)